ConcordUSA/engineering-core-values/practices/collectiveCode/readme.md

 ### The What

 Code ownership refers to who is allowed to modify and write certain portions of the code.
-Collective code ownership means the whole team has the ability and even duty to review and edit every piece of code.
+Collective code ownership means the whole team has the ability and even duty to understand and edit every piece of code.

 ### The Why

 Benefits of collective code ownership:

-1. Increases work velocity by not requiring work from a specific developer.
+- Increases work velocity by not requiring work from a specific developer.
-2. Increases team communication
+- Increases team communication
-3. Increases diffusion of technical knowledge
+- Increases diffusion of technical knowledge
-4. Gives all developers a sense of responsibility to produce quality code.
+- Gives all developers a sense of responsibility to produce quality code.

 ## Resources